 The Planning Stage

-: It’s always wisest to set your budget first, so you can focus your search on tables you can actually afford.
+Budget: It’s always wisest to set your budget first, so you can focus your search on tables you can actually afford.
 Set a strict budget with a 10 per cent overage, in case you stumble upon the table of your dreams.
-Placement

-: Square and rectangular tables are more formal, while round and oval tables are better for promoting conversation.
-Style
+Shape: Square and rectangular tables are more formal, while round and oval tables are better for promoting conversation.